Tyler, the Creator: Controversy

 From 2010 to 2011, Okonma made a series of sexually explicit comments directed towards Selena Gomez over Twitter.
 In a 2013 interview, he stated that he and Selena were not on good terms, explaining, "We don't really get along.
 She don't like me.
 We don't like each other.
 Because I'm kicking it with Justin — like that's my homeboy.
 She always be mean muggin' me.
 Like why are you hating on me?"
 In 2021, Okonma made the public apology in his song "Manifesto" in his studio album Call Me If You Get Lost.
 Tyler Aquilina of Entertainment Weekly wrote of the controversy, "Tyler was known as a provocateur at that point in his career, and was frequently criticized for what many observers called homophobic and misogynistic lyrics, including depictions of violence against women".

 In October 2025, when Okonma made a tribute towards American singer D'Angelo shortly after his death on X, he criticized his white fans for disrespecting the singer's death.
 Social media users made arguments against Okonma, claiming he had cultivated an anti-black white fanbase early in his career and that Okonma hated himself and his own Blackness.
 Controversial tweets resurfaced among the drama.
 Amidst the Ferguson riots, Okonma tweeted "AND BLACK PEOPLE ARE CURRENTLY MAD RIGHT NOW BUT IN 2 WEEKS WILL BE OVER IT CAUSE THEY REALLY DON'T CARE, COOL HASTHAG THO RIGHT?" and had also criticized affirmative action, tweeting "Hahahahaha, Some Black Chick Works Here.
 Affirmative Nigga."
-X users also highlighted images of Okonma wearing Ku Klux Klan robes and whiteface.